jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 !!! warning
     Writing this interface is a lot of work.
-The easiest way is to consult the source code of a similar solver!
+The easiest way is to consult the source code of a similar solver.

 To implement the incremental interface, implement the following functions: